beksinska/cv_improvement_tool/README.md

 ## TASKS

 1. **22 Oct**: Name, Project (little description) and GitHub [5 Points]

-Ciwi - CV improvement tool.
-Ciwi is a CV enhancement tool designed to help job seekers optimize their resumes for specific job postings.
-Ciwi scans the user's CV, compares it to the requirements of the desired job, and provides tailored suggestions for improvement, increasing chances of landing the job.

 2. **01st Dec**: First Deliverable with good content [15 Points]
 3. **20th Jan**: Final GitHub with all Tasks